A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

-From the renormalized time-ordered products one can define the renormalized $S-$matrix $S_r(V) := e_{T_r}^{\frac{i}{\hbar}V}$ and the renormalized Bogoliubov map.
+From the renormalized time-ordered products one can define the renormalized $S-$matrix $S_r(V) := e_{T_r}^{\frac{i}{\hbar} T V}$ and the renormalized Bogoliubov map.

-The classical BV structure is then translated at the quantum level by the use of the renormalized time-ordered product $T_r$, and we can define the renormalized time-ordered antibracket and the renormalized time-ordered Koszul map in analogy with their non-renormalized counterparts.
-The main problem of the extension of the BV formalism to local functionals is the BV laplacian $\bv$, which give raise to divergences.
-The relation between the $\star-$product and the $T_r-$antibrackets is given by the \textit{Master Ward Identity} \cite{Brennecke2008, Duetsch2002, Hollands2008}
+The classical BV structure is then translated at the quantum level by the use of the renormalized time-ordering operator $T_r$, and we can define the renormalized time-ordered antibracket and the renormalized time-ordered Koszul map in analogy with their non-renormalized counterparts.
+The main problem of the extension of the BV formalism to local functionals is the BV Laplacian $\bv$, which gives raise to divergences, if not renormalised.